How It Works

 - Pre-screen surrogates: medical, psychological, background

-- Psychological counselling for both sides
+- Psychological counseling for both sides

 What you do